 Book Review: The Modern History of Italian Wine

 I recall working for Marks and Spencer’s in the mid-Eighties.
-Even then, the only Italian wine they stocked in most of their stores were one-litre bottles of “Italian Red” table wine.
+The only Italian wine they stocked in most of their stores were one-litre bottles of “Italian Red” table wine.
 There was no clue to the grapes used or the region of production.
 It was awful; the only merit was that it was dirt cheap.
 At least it came in a glass bottle rather than a plastic one.
 At most, we knew (and avoided) bad examples of Lambrusco, Asti and Soave.
 We took those to parties and then drank beer.
 Chianti still came dressed in fiaschi, best used for table lamps.
 Good wine was French; it always had been and, at that time, looked like it always would be.
 Even the Italians thought that.

 So this book fills the gap between what was and what is, comprehensively and arguably for the first time.
 It describes this journey in all its intricate twists and turns.
 In doing so, it tells a compelling story.
 It melds the experience of different producers and different regions into a coherent whole.
 With so many interwoven factors, that’s no mean feat.

 These forces have together created a virtuous circle where the winegrowers are the visionaries and the engine drivers.
-The farmers became the entrepreneurs.
+The farmers became entrepreneurs.

-I was particularly pleased to see Burton Anderson, (my Italian wine-writing hero, often imitated, never surpassed) credited as the first to shine a light on Italian wines.
+I was particularly pleased to see Burton Anderson (my Italian wine-writing hero, often imitated, never surpassed) credited as the first to shine a light on Italian wines.
 Nowadays, Italian wine has no lack of wine-writing friends (erm, including me), yet once it had none.

 Indeed, the revolution has become a permanent one, as winegrowers and regions continually strive to improve.
 Even Italian wine labels now look penned by Bertone or Pininfarina.
-Think of the brio of the Ferrari 488, rather than a rusty Alfa Arna.
+Think of the brio of the Ferrari 488 rather than a rusty Alfa Arna.

 The book concludes with an excellent section on Italian winery architecture and design.
 Perhaps this is the boldest statement of success, ambition and the winegrowers philosophy.
 They’re the new Secular Cathedrals writ large.